-The market for cybersecurity is growing quickly.
-Annual revenues for security software have reached $23 billion US globally and make up a large percentage of total information security spending.
+The market for cybersecurity is growing rapidly.
+Annual revenues for security software have reached $23 billion U.S globally and make up a large percentage of total information security spending.
 McAfee and Symantec, for example, have generated $1.75 billion and $3.5 billion, respectively.

-Thankfully, antiviruses do seem effective at their jobs.
+Thankfully, antiviruses are good at their job.
 AV-TEST is one of the most trusted independent sources for antivirus testing, and many of their tests check for protection against:

 - Zero-day attacks (viruses taking advantage of security holes before they are discovered and patched)